demisto/content/Packs/Jira/Integrations/JiraV2/README.md

 5. Add a comment to an issue: jira-issue-add-comment
 6. Create (or update) a link to an issue: jira-issue-add-link
 7. Edit an issue: jira-edit-issue
-8. Get a ticket's comments: jira-get-comments
+8. Get the comments of a ticket: jira-get-comments
 9. Delete an issue: jira-delete-issue
 10. Get the ID offset: jira-get-id-offset
 11. List transitions for an issue: jira-list-transitions